Read

 Family members soon joined us on the beach for their Kauai elopement ceremony, with Jennifer’s sister officiating.
 Once the ceremony finished, we snapped some family shots!
 And of course, right after the last few group photos of the day, it started pouring again.

 I love the Poipu area of Kauai for elopements because you are never more than five minutes away from someplace epic!
-Read on for more of my Kauai elopement tips and info!
+Read on for more of my Kauai elopement tips and info – and get in touch to chat more about your Kauai elopement!

 VENDORS: